 The main focus of a National Investment & Manufacturing Zone policy is industrial growth through collaboration with local state governments.
 An enabling policy framework will be created by the Central Authority that will give benefits through the development of infrastructure and State Governments will be encouraged to adopt the instrumentalities provided in the policy.

-The main objective of Special Economic Zones is for the advancement of exports.
-NIMZ is based on the idea of industrial growth that involves collaboration with the local government.
+The main objective of Special Economic Zones is for the advancement of exports. while NIMZ is based on the idea of industrial growth that involves collaboration with the local government.
 The governments in question will benefit from increased economic growth and employment generation.
-The main differences between NIMA and SEZ are in terms of size, infrastructural planning, regulatory procedures, and exit policies.
+The main differences between NIMZ and SEZ are in terms of size, infrastructural planning, regulatory procedures, and exit policies.

-Be sure to visit the 100 Difference Between Articles for a thorough UPSC Revision
+Be sure to visit the 100 Difference Between Articles for a thorough UPSC Revision,

 Relevant questions regarding National Investment and Manufacturing Zones (NIMZ)